bigbrush/yii2-cmf/docs/creating-a-module.md

 ## UrlRule.php

-Now it gets a little more exiting, because the url rule gives you full control over urls in your module and it is automatically detected and activated by Big Cms.
-An url rule can extend any class but it must implement the `yii\web\UrlRuleInterface`.
+Url rules gives you full control over urls in your module and it is automatically detected and activated by Big Cms.
+An url rule can extend any class but it must implement the `yii\web\UrlRuleInterface` interface.

+Note that the file must be named `UrlRule.php` for Big Cms to recognize it.

 Here's is an example:

 ~~~php
 use yii\base\Object;